estcolros/202210-W6-EstefaniaColombo/readme.md

     -   If it has 2 or 3 live contiguous cells, it survives.
 -   A dead cell follows the following rule: It remains dead until it has exactly 3 living contiguous cells, at which point it is "born".

-If you want to test how it works to get an idea, you can try a working version at [esta página](https://playgameoflife.com/).
+If you want to test how it works to get an idea, you can try a working version at [this page](https://playgameoflife.com/).

 ## Requirements